WookieMonster/Laravel-Image-Resizer/readme.md

 ## Examples:

-loading an image using the facade:
+Loading an image using the facade:

 	$resizer = ImageResizer::load('path/to/image.jpg');

-auto crop the image to a 2:1 rectangle
+Auto crop the image to a 2:1 rectangle:

 	$resizer->autocrop(2, 1)->export('/path/to/save/destination');

-auto crop the image to 1:1 (square) and resize the width to 200 maintaining aspect ratio
+Auto crop the image to 1:1 (square) and resize the width to 200 maintaining aspect ratio:

 	$resizer->autocrop(1, 1)->resize(200, 'w')->export('/path/to/save/destination');

-make a crop from x = 50, y = 20, 100 pixels wide and heigh
+Make a crop from x = 50, y = 20, 100 pixels wide and heigh:

 	$resizer->crop(50, 20, 100, 100)->greyscale()->export('/path/to/save/destination');

-rotate the image
+Proportionally scale the image using its width or its height:

+	// using the width and scaling the height proportionally:
+	$resizer->resizeWidth(100);
+	// OR using the height and scaling the width proportionally:
+	$resizer->resizeHeight(100);

+Rotate the image:

 	$resizer->rotate(90)->export('/path/to/save/destination', 'myfilename', 'png');

-By default the export creates a random 32 character filename
+By default the export creates a random 32 character filename:

 	resizer->export('/path/to/save/destination');

-To specify the filename include it in the second parameter
+To specify the filename include it in the second parameter:

 	resizer->export('/path/to/save/destination', 'myfilename');

-Specify the exported filetype with the third parameter
+Specify the exported filetype with the third parameter:

 	resizer->export('/path/to/save/destination', FALSE, 'png'); // saves png format